AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-ad-hoc.md

   </tr>
   <tr>
    <td>Budget Status</td>
    <td> <p>This is a deprecated field.
-Any information that this field might display is related to a feature that <span>Workfront</span> has removed and the field cannot be updated. </p> <p>This field shows&nbsp;whether the project was added to the Capacity Planner and if the budget calculation has been completed&nbsp;for it.
-The Capacity Planner has been removed from&nbsp;<span>Workfront</span>. </p>
+Any information that this field might display is related to a feature that Workfront has removed and the field cannot be updated. </p> <p>This field shows&nbsp;whether the project was added to the Capacity Planner and if the budget calculation has been completed&nbsp;for it.
+The Capacity Planner has been removed from&nbsp;Workfront. </p>
     <ul> <!--
       If the project is not added to the capacity planner, its value is Not Included.
      --> <!--